 If you do not have such a permission form to provide your authors or

 designers, then you should seek legal assistance from an attorney with

 Clearly, all these provisions must be embodied in an appropriately drafted, written agreement and that agreement must be signed by the owner of the rights.

 work, if an owner asks for money for the use it is often best to simply not use

 As in all things, timing is everything.
 These permissions must be sought very early on in the writing or creation of the work so that if difficulties arise, the author, designer or other party can work around the need for some particular protected material.
 By the time the work is ready to go, all of these permissions must have long been obtained.
 Once a book or other work is published, the ability to obtain the rights necessary diminishes rapidly and the bargaining position of the party changes radically.
 If you are an infringer, you have much less power to make a deal that is in your best interest.

-© 1999 Ivan Hoffman.
-All rights reserved.
+Copyright © 1999, 2018 Ivan Hoffman.
+All Rights Reserved.

 This article is not legal advice and is not intended as legal advice.
 This article is intended to provide only general, non-specific legal information.
 This article is not intended to cover all the issues related to the topic discussed.
+You should not rely on this article in any manner whatsoever and you should not draw any conclusions of any sort from this article.
 The specific facts that apply to your matter may make the outcome different than would be anticipated by you.
-This article is based on United States law.
+This article is based on United States laws but the laws of other countries may be different.
 You should consult with an attorney familiar with the issues and the laws of your country.
 This article does not create any attorney client relationship and is not a solicitation.